Education in Bihar: Higher education

 Bihar has eight medical colleges which are funded by the government, namely Patna Medical College and Hospital; Nalanda Medical College and Hospital; Vardhman Institute of Medical Sciences; Indira Gandhi Institute of Medical Sciences; Darbhanga Medical College and Hospital; Anugrah Narayan Magadh Medical College and Hospital; Sri Krishna Medical College and Hospital; Jawaharlal Nehru Medical College, Bhagalpur; Government Medical College, Bettiah; and five private medical colleges.
 In 2014, the government of Bihar established the Development Management Institute in Bihta, near Patna.
 In February 2019, deputy chief minister Sushil Modi announced the Bihar government's plan to establish 11 new medical colleges at Chhapra, Purnia, Samastipur, Begusarai, Sitamarhi, Vaishali, Jhanjharpur, Siwan, Buxar, Bhojpur, and Jamui, as well as a dental college at Rahui in the Nalanda district under construction.
 There were also plans for constructing a cancer institute within the Indira Gandhi Institute of Medical Sciences premises and the transformation of Patna Medical College and Hospital into a world-class health centre.

 The Bihar government runs several state-level general-purpose universities such as Bhupendra Narayan Mandal University, B. R. Ambedkar Bihar University, Jai Prakash University, Lalit Narayan Mithila University, Magadh University, Patna University, Tilka Manjhi Bhagalpur University, Veer Kunwar Singh University, Patliputra University, Purnea University, and Munger University.
 Nalanda Open University was established in March 1987 by the government of Bihar to impart education exclusively through distance education.
 Later, in 1995, the Nalanda Open University Act was passed by the legislature of Bihar and thereafter came under the authority and jurisdiction of the act.
 Bihar has the specialized universities Bihar Agricultural University and Bihar Animal Sciences University to promote use of technology in agriculture and animal husbandry.
 Bihar Animal Sciences University has three constituent colleges: Bihar Veterinary College; Sanjay Gandhi Institute of Dairy Technology (Patna); and College of Fisheries, Kishanganj.
 Bihar has two language-specific universities: Arabic and Persian University and Darbhanga Sanskrit University.

-With institutes like Super 30, Patna has emerged as a major center for engineering and civil services coaching.
+With institutes like Super 30, Patna has emerged as a major centre for engineering and civil services coaching.
 The major private IIT-JEE coaching institutes have opened up branches in Bihar, and this has reduced the number of students who go to other states for engineering or medical coaching.